 If you suspect your loved one may have pneumonia, you should call a doctor right away.
 Earlier diagnosis can lead to faster treatment that promotes better outcomes — especially for seniors who are at a higher risk of developing serious complications.

 A doctor will conduct a physical exam and may order imaging tests to confirm the diagnosis.
 Treatment will depend on whether the pneumonia is caused by bacteria, viruses, or other types of infection.

 Bacterial pneumonia comes on gradually or suddenly and is typically treated with antibiotics.

 Viral pneumonia usually develops over several days and may be accompanied by flu-like symptoms.
 Antibiotics are not effective against viruses, so viral pneumonia is generally treated with supportive care such as increased fluid intake, over-the-counter medications, and rest.

 Older adults who experience severe pneumonia symptoms or have other health problems may need to be hospitalized.
 While in the hospital, treatment may include intravenous (IV) antibiotics, respiratory therapy, and oxygen therapy.
 Doctors will also watch for signs of complications.

 Recovery from pneumonia may take several weeks, and it may take even longer for older adults to get back to normal — especially if they are living with another chronic medical condition.
-If your older loved one has experienced a bout of pneumonia, he or she may even require temporary or ongoing in-home personal care services to assist with bathing, toileting, grooming, dressing, meal preparation, shopping, and other light household duties.
+If your older loved one has experienced a bout of pneumonia, he or she may even require temporary or ongoing senior care services to assist with bathing, toileting, grooming, dressing, meal preparation, shopping, and other light household duties.